Sanjay-Nandakumar/Eterncop/README.md

 # Eterncop
-**Eterncop is a computer vision project done for learning purpose of gender and age detection by capturing the visuals of human face in real time.
+**Eterncop is a computer vision project done for learning the purpose of gender and age detection by capturing the visuals of the human face in real-time.
 The front end is built using Django and the back end has been fed with various deep learning libraries such as OpenCV, Keras, and Pygame**

 [![Capture.png](https://i.postimg.cc/HksLHDmQ/Capture.png)](https://postimg.cc/GHVRJfH2)